Cybersource JWT Authentication with Message-Level Encryption (MLE)

 The response p12 does one job.
 It holds your private decryption key, used to read the encrypted response Cybersource sends back.

-You’ll also see a CA (issuer) certificate in the bundle.
-That’s just the authority that vouches for the certs; you don’t sign or encrypt with it.
+CyberSource_SJC_US is Cybersource’s own public certificate, the same for every merchant, and Cybersource bundles a copy into every .p12 it issues you, so it appears in both files; this guide uses the copy in the request p12.
+You’ll also see a CA (issuer) certificate in each bundle, which is just the authority that vouches for the certs; you don’t sign or encrypt with it.
 The p12 Explorer tab opens either keystore and labels each certificate by common name, serialNumber / kid, validity, and role, so you can confirm which key is which before you go further.

 From those two files come the three pieces this guide steps through, in order: